tusharchopra07/tusharchopra07/README.md

 ## 💻 Current Working On
 - Translating ytdlnis in sanskrit Language
-- Creating and Index of FOSS apps for Windows
+- Creating an Index of FOSS apps for Windows
 - Creating yt-dlp based video downloader (written in batch scripting)
 - Creating an Web Based App (still working...)